bs6966/Frontend-SC/README.md

 - **Speech Recognition**: The system allows users to converse verbally, removing the need for written answers, and is optimised to handle Indian accents.

 - **User-Friendly Interface**: The platform's interface is designed to be intuitive and easy to navigate, ensuring a seamless experience for users with diverse educational backgrounds.

+## Future Scope

+- **Signature Verification**: The platform uses Computer Vision to extract the signature from the Customer's PAN Card and verify it with a scanned copy to enable maximum security.

+- **Face Verification**: For an extra layer of security, we plan on including a face verification system, where a snapshot of the Customer is taken and verified against the photograph in their identitites.

 ## Getting Started